Chicago Bears Odds

 Also known as totals betting, the winner or loser of the game is irrelevant.
 The goal for bettors is to decide if the combined points will be Over or Under the listed number.

 Futures are bets you can place on how you think the season as a whole will play out.
-Odds for the top markets will be released in the offseason and remain active through the year.
+Odds for the top markets will be released in the offseason and shift through the year.
 Here are some of the top offerings that you’ll see.

 - Bet on the Bears to win the Super Bowl.